At HundrED, we're committed to finding inspiring ideas and practices in education and helping them to spread.

 HundrED Spotlights are organized with partner organizations, who help to discover innovations in their area of expertise.
 Once a Spotlight has been confirmed, applications open for people to submit their innovations for consideration.
-All innovations undergo our thorough research process and must adhere to our strict search criteria of being impactful, scalable and innovative.
+All innovations undergo our thorough research process and must adhere to our strict search criteria of being impact and scalability.

 Since then, we have hosted a Spotlight on Sustainability with MUSE School, on Technical and Vocation Education & Training with the Technology Industries of Finland, and on the region of Pittsburgh with The Grable Foundation and Remake Learning.